showbizdudebeta/cheeseepedia/content/wiki/chuck-to-the-future-parody-poster.md

 ## Design

-The poster is a parody of the 1988 film Back To The Future with Chuck E. as Marty McFly and Pasqually as Doc Brown. in the top right of the poster there's a poem that reads "He was never in time for his shows"
+The poster is a parody of the 1988 film Back To The Future with Chuck E. as Marty McFly and Pasqually as Doc Brown. in the top right of the poster there's a poem that reads "He was never in time for his shows...
-"He was never in time for his dinner"
+"He was never in time for his dinner...
-"Then one day he wasn't in his time at all.
+"Then one day he wasn't in his time at all...